Roswell Burn Injury Attorney

 A skin graft is a medical procedure in which your provider takes skin from somewhere else and surgically places it over the burned area to help it heal.
 Most often, the surgeon will take the skin from an unburned part of your own body.
 This is called an autograft.

 Autograft and other skin grafts are types of burn surgery procedures used to treat serious burns.
 Recovering from burn surgery procedures takes time, and serious complications can emerge.
+It's crucial to adhere to your medical provider's advice regarding healing and post-operative care, such as keeping the graft area clean and avoiding certain physical activities until cleared by your healthcare provider.

 Recognizing Life-Changing Complications from Burn Injuries